 2.1 Dosing Considerations

 Avoid the oral route when the clinical disorder would prevent proper absorption.
 Bile salts must be given with the tablets when the endogenous supply of bile to the gastrointestinal tract is deficient.
 The coagulant effects of Mephyton are not immediate; improvement of international normalized ratio (INR) may take 1-8 hours.
 Interim use of whole blood or component therapy may also be necessary if bleeding is severe.

 Mephyton will not counteract the anticoagulant action of heparin.

 When Mephyton is used to correct excessive anticoagulant-induced hypoprothrombinemia, anticoagulant therapy still being indicated, the patient is again faced with the clotting hazards existing prior to starting the anticoagulant therapy.
 Mephyton is not a clotting agent, but overzealous therapy with vitamin K1 may restore conditions which originally permitted thromboembolic phenomena.
 Dosage should be kept as low as possible, and prothrombin time should be checked regularly as clinical conditions indicate.

 Anticoagulant-Induced Prothrombin Deficiency in Adults

-To correct excessively prolonged prothrombin times caused by oral anticoagulant therapy – 2.5 to 10 mg or up to 25 mg initially is recommended.
-In rare instances 50 mg may be required, Frequency and amount of subsequent doses should be determined by prothrombin time response or clinical condition.
-(See WARNINGS.)
-If, in 12 to 48 hours after oral administration, the prothrombin time has not been shortened satisfactorily, the dose should be repeated.
+The recommended dose to correct excessively prolonged prothrombin times caused by oral anticoagulant therapy is, 2.5 to 10 mg or up to 25 mg initially.
+In some instances 50 mg may be required.
+Frequency and amount of subsequent doses should be determined by prothrombin time response or clinical condition.
+If, in 12 to 48 hours after oral administration, the prothrombin time has not been shortened satisfactorily, repeat the dose.